The best games like The Sims for building beautiful characters, homes, and a life full of drama

 Release date: 2009 | Developer: Maxis | Steam

 Since there are still very few true options for games like The Sims to play I am going ahead and recommending The Sims 3.
-I've been returning to it myself in the past year and honestly having a blast.
+I've been returning to it myself and honestly having a blast.
 Visually, The Sims 3 may have aged like milk—though I do have a soft spot for the crunchy old homes if not the characters—but the way it forces you to play is still great.

 Unlike The Sims 4, which always asks for permission before sending your Live Mode story spiralling in a new direction, The Sims 3 very deliberately throws speedbumps at you.
 I really enjoy being forced to react to burglars, unlikely romantic attraction, and other chaos.
 It's a matter of taste definitely, but if you're someone constantly feeling bored of The Sims 4 and not sure what you want to do in game next, The Sims 3 is my answer.